ncyjwm/Autonomous-Crack-Detection-Robot-for-Industrial-Infrastructure-Inspection-LLM-Based-Solution/README.md

 | `right` | Turn robot right |
 | `stop` | Halt robot immediately |

-The robot will **automatically stop** when a crack is detected, regardless of the active command.
+The robot will automatically stop when a crack is detected regardless of the active command.

 ---